Skip to content

 Security leaders are increasingly expected to quantify risk in financial and operational terms.
 This session explores practical approaches to cyber risk quantification, including scenario-based modeling, risk scoring, and financial impact analysis.
 Attendees will learn how to move beyond heat maps and develop metrics that resonate with executives and boards, enabling smarter investment and prioritization decisions.

-2:50pm – 3:40pm: Emerging Threat Vectors: What CISOs Are Preparing for Next (CISO Panel)
+3:00pm – 3:50pm: Emerging Threat Vectors: What CISOs Are Preparing for Next (Panel Discussion)

 Threat actors are evolving rapidly — leveraging automation, AI, supply-chain compromise, and insider exploitation.
 In this forward-looking panel, CISOs discuss emerging threat vectors and how they are adapting enterprise risk strategies to stay ahead.
 Panelists will share lessons learned, risk prioritization strategies, and how they balance prevention, detection, and resilience.